major update August 2025 - previous version (SPSS via virtual computing, R/RStudio local system install without docker) is here

 4. Delete the template text starting from "## R Markdown" down to the end of the file.

-5. Write your code inside code "chunks", and run chunks in order when writing/testing code.
+5. For future activities, write your code inside code "chunks", and run chunks in order when writing/testing code.
 When you want to generate a report (e.g., an html file that you can share), use the Knit button.

 - the start of a chunk is designated by a line that starts with 3 backticks ` followed by {r chunk-name}.
 The end of a chunk is designated by a line with 3 backticks.